 Targets are believed to have included a famous Hindu temple in Batu Caves, entertainment outlets, and a police station.
 The three suspects reportedly were directed by Muhammad Wanndy.
-Sources: TIME [66], Times of India [67],

-Indian Express [68]

-- July 20, 2016 August 9, 2016: Malaysian police arrest nine suspected ISIS members, including two persons said to have been involved in a nightclub bombing in Puchong on June 28, 2016.
+Sources: TIME, Times of India, Indian Express - July 20, 2016 August 9, 2016: Malaysian police arrest nine suspected ISIS members, including two persons said to have been involved in a nightclub bombing in Puchong on June 28, 2016.

 Those arrested range in age from 17 to 56 and include three foreigners.
 Some were purportedly awaiting orders from Muhammad Wanndy to attack entertainment venues in Johor Baru.
 The arrests occurred in locations throughout Malaysia, including Kuala Lumpur, Johor, Sabah and Kelantan.
-Source: Straits Times [69] - July 18, 2016:ASG militants reportedly kidnap five Malaysian tugboat crewmen off the coast of Sabah in northeastern Malaysia. - Sources: Channel News Asia [70], GMA News [71] - July 13, 2016:Malaysia's top counterterrorism officer receives a death threat Muhammad Wanndy.
-Source: The Star [72] - June 28, 2016:Two assailants throw a grenade into a nightclub in Puchong, near Kuala Lumpur, injuring eight people.
+Source: Straits Times - July 18, 2016: ASG militants reportedly kidnap five Malaysian tugboat crewmen off the coast of Sabah in northeastern Malaysia.
+Source: GMA News - July 13, 2016: Malaysia's top counterterrorism officer receives a death threat from Muhammad Wanndy.
+Source: The Star - June 28, 2016: Two assailants throw a grenade into a nightclub in Puchong, near Kuala Lumpur, injuring eight people.

 Malaysian police claim that the attack was ordered by Muhammad Wanndy, making it ISIS's first successful attack in the country.
+Sources:

-Sources: Reuters [73], CNN [49] - June 23, 2016:ISIS releases a 20-minute video with Malaysian ISIS members calling for lone wolf attacks on Malaysian soil, using "whatever means at their disposal."
-Source: India Express [32] - April 1, 2016:Eight armed assailants storm a Malaysian vessel underway from Manila, Philippines to Sabah, Malaysia, kidnapping four Malaysian crewmembers. - Malaysian officials suspect the gunmen are Filipino Muslims militants.
-Sources: The Diplomat [74], Inquirer [75] - January 15, 2016:Authorities detain a 28-year-old Malaysian insurance salesman believed to be plotting a suicide bombing at a karaoke bar in Kuala Lumpur.
-He later confesses to having been tasked with the attack by ISIS operatives in Syria.
-Sources: Associated Press [76], Reuters [77] - January 11, 2016 January 15, 2016: Malaysian authorities arrest three Malaysians, including one woman, at Kuala Lumpur Airport after they attempted to travel to Syria via Turkey to join ISIS.
-The three were recruited through Facebook and the messaging app Telegram by a Syria-based Malaysian ISIS operative.
-Source: Reuters [77] - November 18, 2015:ASG beheads Malaysian hostage Bernard Then.
-Malaysian Prime Minister Najib Razak condemns the killing and calls on Philippine authorities to find the perpetrators.
-Sources: Al Jazeera [78], PhilStar [79] - November 9, 2015:ASG releases Malaysian Thien Nyk Fun after reportedly receiving a ransom payment of 30 million pesos (\$900,000).
+Reuters, CNN - June 23, 2016: ISIS releases a 20-minute video with Malaysian ISIS members calling for lone wolf attacks on Malaysian soil, using "whatever means at their disposal."
+Source: India Express - April 1, 2016: Eight armed assailants storm a Malaysian vessel underway from Manila, Philippines to Sabah, Malaysia, kidnapping four Malaysian crewmembers. - Malaysian officials suspect the gunmen are Filipino Muslims militants.
+Sources: The Diplomat, Inquirer - January 15, 2016: Authorities detain a 28-year-old Malaysian insurance salesman believed to be plotting a suicide bombing at a karaoke bar in Kuala Lumpur. - He later confesses to having been tasked with the attack by ISIS operatives in Syria.
+Sources: Associated Press, Reuters - January 11, 2016 January 15, 2016: Malaysian authorities arrest three Malaysians, including one woman, at Kuala Lumpur Airport after they attempted to travel to Syria via Turkey to join ISIS. - The three were recruited through Facebook and the messaging app Telegram by a Syria-based Malaysian ISIS operative.
+Source: Reuters - November 18, 2015: ASG beheads Malaysian hostage Bernard Then.